kkai/web-source/content/publications.md

 title: "Publications"
 date: 2020-04-16T12:07:18+09:00
 ---***
+[_Spread Your Wings: Demonstrating a Soft Floating Robotic Avatar with Flapping Wings for Novel Physical Interactions_](/papers/pdf/xu2025spread.pdf).
+Xu, Mingyang and Ju, Yulan and Zhang, Qing and Kim, Christopher Changmok and Gao, Qingyuan and Pai, Yun Suen and Barbareschi, Giulia and Hoppe, Matthias and Kunze, Kai and Minamizawa, Kouta.
+ACM SIGGRAPH 2025 Emerging Technologies.
+2025.
+[Bibtex](/papers/bib/xu2025spread.bib).

+***
+[_TIEboard: A Digital Educational Tool for Kids Geometric Learning_](/papers/pdf/zaidi2025tieboard.pdf).
+Zaidi, Arooj and Barbareschi, Giulia and Kunze, Kai and Pai, Yun Suen and Yamaoka, Junichi.
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.
+2025.
+[Bibtex](/papers/bib/zaidi2025tieboard.bib).

+***
+[_BodyPursuits: Exploring Smooth Pursuit Gaze Interaction Based on Body Motion Targets_](/papers/pdf/hansen2025bodypursuits.pdf).
+Hansen, Anja and Makarem, Sarah and Kunze, Kai and Zhou, Yexu and Knierim, Michael Thomas and Clarke, Christopher and Gellersen, Hans and Beigl, Michael and R{\"o}ddiger, Tobias.
+Proceedings of the 2025 Symposium on Eye Tracking Research and Applications.
+2025.
+[Bibtex](/papers/bib/hansen2025bodypursuits.bib).

+***
+[_Eye-Tracking for Cognitive Well-Being: Balancing Detection and Ethical Feedback_](/papers/pdf/kim2025eye.pdf).
+Kim, Christopher Changmok and Hoppe, Matthias and Kunze, Kai.
+Proceedings of the 2025 Symposium on Eye Tracking Research and Applications.
+2025.
+[Bibtex](/papers/bib/kim2025eye.bib).

+***
+[_A Placebo Concert: The Placebo Effect for Visualization of Physiological Audience Data during Experience Recreation in Virtual Reality_](/papers/pdf/meng2025placebo.pdf).
+Meng, Xiaru and Ju, Yulan and Kim, Christopher Changmok and He, Yan and Barbareschi, Giulia and Minamizawa, Kouta and Kunze, Kai and Hoppe, Matthias.
+Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems.
+2025.
+[Bibtex](/papers/bib/meng2025placebo.bib).

+***
+[_Sticking With Electronics for Crafting Practices: An Inclusive Approach to Promote Making Literacy Among Older Adults_](/papers/pdf/barbareschi2025sticking.pdf).
+Barbareschi, Giulia and Sato, Chihiro and Senyer, Seray and Junpeng, Michael Pan and Zhao, Jianrui and Chen, Dunya and Ellis, Kirsten and Kunze, Kai.
+Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems.
+2025.
+[Bibtex](/papers/bib/barbareschi2025sticking.bib).

+***
+[_Affective Wings: Exploring Affectionate Behaviors in Close-Proximity Interactions with Soft Floating Robots_](/papers/pdf/xu2024affective.pdf).
+Xu, Mingyang and Ju, Yulan and Qi, Yunkai and Meng, Xiaru and Zhang, Qing and Hoppe, Matthias and Minamizawa, Kouta and Barbareschi, Giulia and Kunze, Kai.
+SIGGRAPH Asia 2024 Posters.
+2024.
+[Bibtex](/papers/bib/xu2024affective.bib).

+***
+[_Novel Sensing Methods for Vocal Technique Analysis: Evaluation on Electromyography and Ultrasonography_](/papers/pdf/chen2024novel.pdf).
+Chen, Kanyu and Wu, Erwin and Saito, Daichi and Peng, Yichen and Liao, Chen-Chieh and Kato, Akira and Koike, Hideki and Kunze, Kai.
+2024 IEEE International Symposium on Mixed and Augmented Reality Adjunct (ISMAR-Adjunct).
+2024.
+[Bibtex](/papers/bib/chen2024novel.bib).

+***
 [_" Speech is Silver, Silence is Golden" Analyzing Micro-communication Strategies between Visually Impaired Runners and their Guides_](/papers/pdf/barbareschi2024speech.pdf).
 Barbareschi, Giulia and Kumar, Tarika and Kim, Christopher Changmok and Chernyshov, George and Kunze, Kai.
 Proceedings of the CHI Conference on Human Factors in Computing Systems.
 2024.
 [Bibtex](/papers/bib/barbareschi2024speech.bib).
 [Mp3 summary](/audio/mp3s/barbareschi2024speech.mp3).

 ***